 Hansgrohe was the original company founded in Germany by Hans Grohe in 1901.
 It is now majority owned by the MASCO Group which owns other brands such as Delta Faucet and Brizo Faucets.
-I guess this German manufacturer can now be called American Owned.
+The German manufacturer can now be called American Owned.
 Its US headquarters is located in Atlanta, Georgia.

 Grohe was founded in 1911 as Berkenhoff & Paschedag in Hemer Germany.
 It was taken over in 1936 by Frederich Grohe, son of Hans Grohe.
 Grohe has been sold a few times since and now directly competes against Hansgrohe.
-Grohe is no longer owned by a Grohe family member, was sold a few times and now is privately owned.
+Grohe is no longer owned by a Grohe family member.
 The Grohe America headquarters is located in Bloomingdale, IL.